 - Has 170 degrees horizontal and 160 degrees vertical viewing angle (24”,22”,19”) 90 degrees horizontal and 50 degrees vertical viewing angle (13” and 15”)

-- Has a Digital Noise Reduction Feature
+- It has a Digital Noise Reduction Feature

-- Has a sleep timer
+- It has a sleep timer

 - Has built-in speakers

-- Has input terminals available in Audio L/R, CVBS, RF, HDMI, PC Audio and USB (for music and photos only and not for movies or videos)
+- Has input terminals available in Audio L/R, CVBS, RF, HDMI, PC Audio, and USB (for music and photos only and not for movies or videos)

 - Its TV tuner is dual